pramsey/crunchyblog/cloud-raster/cloud-raster.md

 ### GDAL Virtual File Systems

 While a "cloud optimized" format like COG or GeoParquet is cool, it is not going to be a useful cloud format without a client library that knows how to efficiently read the file.
-The client needs to native to the application, and it needs to be parsimonious in the number of file accesses it makes.
+The client needs to be native to the application, and it needs to be parsimonious in the number of file accesses it makes.

 For a web application, that means that COG access requires a JavaScript library that understands the GeoTIFF format.